.NET 4 Baby Steps: Part IV - Observer

 _Note: This post is part of a series and you can find the rest of the parts in the series index.

-The pub/sub pattern is a simple concept, you have a provider which has data which it pushes to subscribers and .NET 4 brings in two new interfaces IObservable<T> and IObserver<T> which make implementing this pattern very easy.
+The pub/sub pattern is a simple concept: you have a provider that pushes data to subscribers, and .NET 4 introduces two new interfaces, IObservable<T> and IObserver<T>, which make implementing this pattern very easy.

-To see the usage of these interfaces, I would like to use the example of a device which has a GPS sensor which every second checks it’s position and if the position of the GPS leaves a specified area we then want to notify the cops.
+To see the usage of these interfaces, I’d like to use an example of a device with a GPS sensor that checks its position every second.
+If the GPS position leaves a specified area, we want to notify the cops.

 GPSPosition